TIPS ON SAILING & YACHT CHARTER IN CROATIA

 - What are your comfort requirements - would you like to charter a sailboat or catamaran?

 - Do you require a skipper or not?
-If you need skipper's services, bear in mind that the skipper sleeps on board as well, so one of the berths, ideally a cabin should belong to him.
+If you need skipper's services, bear in mind that the skipper sleeps on board as well, so one of the berths, ideally a cabin, should belong to him.

 IS IT POSSIBLE TO RENT A BOAT FOR A PERIOD SHORTER THAN A WEEK?

-However, in case you would desire to take a several days' long sailing trip in the off-season (October - April), this can be organized, and the price is then calculated according to the number of days spent onboard as listed in our price list here.
+However, in case you would desire to take a several days' long sailing trip in the off-season (October - April), it can be organized, and the price is then calculated according to the number of days spent onboard as listed in our price list here.

-WHICH ARE THE QUALIFICATIONS NEEDED FOR A BAREBOAT CHARTER?
+WHAT ARE THE QUALIFICATIONS NEEDED FOR A BAREBOAT CHARTER?

-In the case of a bareboat charter, the client must be in possession of a certificate of competence in order to charter a boat.
+In case of a bareboat charter, the client must be in possession of a certificate of competence in order to charter a boat.
 It is also a legal requirement that one person on board is qualified for operation with the VHF station.
-If you are not sure whether the license you have is valid for bareboat charter in Croatia check if it is listed here.
+If you are not sure whether the license you have is valid for bareboat charter in Croatia, check if it is listed here.

 WHAT IF YOU DO HAVE YEARS OF EXPERIENCE BUT NO FORMAL QUALIFICATIONS?